Anvesh-Pudi1993/AI_Pipeline_BLOOD_TEST_ANALYZER/README.md

 ## Key Challenges

 Data Privacy: Handling sensitive medical data requires strict privacy and security measures.

 Input Quality: Uploaded images or PDFs may be low quality, affecting extraction and analysis accuracy.

 Error Handling: Current fallback analysis is basic and may not meet user needs in case of repeated API failures.

 Model Limitations: The generative model may not always provide clinically accurate or actionable recommendations.

 ## Assumptions
 Users have a valid Gemini API key set in their environment.

 Uploaded files are genuine medical reports (images or PDFs).

 The model can interpret both text and image inputs effectively.
-Users understand that the analysis is for informational purposes, not a substitute for professional medical advice.

 ## Improvement ideas